Renew a registration

 You can also renew through My Registrations and Paperless Reminders and check your registration information at the same time.

 My registration is about to expire or it already expired.
 Can I still renew online?

 Yes.
 You can renew online up to one year past the expiration date.
 You can download and print a temporary registration that's valid for 10 days after the day you renew.
 5

 Can I renew online if I need to change my address?

 Your mailing address on DMV files must be current.
 You cannot change it during the transaction.
 First change your address online and then renew.

 Note: If you file a request with the US Postal Service (USPS) to forward mail, there is no guarantee that the USPS will forward all DMV documents to your new address.

 Can I renew online if my name changed?

 Yes, but the new document will display your previous name.
 You cannot change your name during this transaction.
 Read the instructions to change your name or other information on a registration or title.

 What is the fee to renew?

 The fee is on your renewal notice, and displayed on your computer screen when you renew online.
-If you don’t have your renewal notice and want to renew by mail, use the estimate registration fees service to calculate the fee amount.
 If you do not know the correct amount, send a check payable to 'Commissioner of Motor Vehicles' with your registration renewal, but do not write the amount.